 When choosing an outer layer jacket there are 4 things to look for:

 1) Insulation.
 You want something that’s insulated to keep you warm.

 4) One with outside pockets that are big enough for your phone.
-While I usually have my phone in airplane mode when I hike, I love using it to take pictures so I always check that the pockets are big enough for my phone for easy access.
+While I usually have my phone in airplane mode when I hike, I love using it to take pictures or to check the route on GPS.

-That’s why I like this North Face women’s insulated jacket.
-Plus it comes in a variety of colours.
-Note: it does fit small and remember that you’ll have your base layer and fleece under it, so go up a size or two when ordering it.
+That’s why I like this North Face women’s insulated jacket which comes in a variety of colours.
+It does fit small and you’ll have your base layer and fleece under it, so order one size bigger than your normal size.

 Winter Hiking Pants

-2) I also have hardhsell waterproof pants.
-I mainly use these for skiing, but also when I know that I’m likely to encounter deep snow when snowshoeing or if it’s snowing heavily outside.
+2) I also have hardshell waterproof pants.
+I mainly use these for skiing or when II’m likely to encounter deep snow when snowshoeing or if it’s snowing heavily outside.
 Because, these are thicker, it’s important to look for ones that are breathable.
 That’s why I like these North Face ones on the right.
-I also like that they have belt loops, as I I often use them.
 I usually just wear my thermal underwear underneath and it keeps me warm.
 Look for pants that are waterproof and insulated.